1. Download SimFlow

 Now we need to define how hot and cold fluid exchange information between each other.
 At the beginning of this tutorial, we mentioned we will not model solid walls between two fluid regions.
 Instead, we will use thermal resistance to replicate heat conduction through the solid.

-In the Boundaries list pipes , pipes_inlet_baffle , pipes_outlet_baffle occur twice, as boundaries with the same names exists in both hot and cold regions.
+In the Boundaries list pipes, pipes_inlet_baffle, pipes_outlet_baffle occur twice, as boundaries with the same names exist in both hot and cold regions.
 Thermal resistance parameters will be displayed only on one from the pair.

 We will apply the same settings for other interfaces under hot region: pipe , pipes_inlet_baffle and pipes_outlet_baffle boundaries.